matn7/AlgorithmsNotes/src/udemy/bigonotation/README.md

 **Shell sort characteristics**

 - Shell sort uses insertion sort, the entire list is divided, and those sub-lists are sorted.
-- Getting the exact complexity of shell sort is hard because it depends on the increment values chosen.
+- Getting the exact complexity of shell sort is problems.hard because it depends on the increment values chosen.
 - Also it's not clear what the best increment value is.
 - The complexity of shell sort is better than insertion sort as the final iteration with increment = `1` has to work with a nearly sorted list.